nuhmanpk/nanometrics/README.md

 1. Open the Nano Metrics side panel
 2. Always see real-time CPU, memory, and core load metrics
-3. Use checkboxes to enable/disable monitoring of additional services (MySQL, MongoDB, Redis, Docker, GPU, Battery, Network, etc.)
+3. Configure which services and features to enable by searching for "Nano Metrics" in VS Code settings
-4. Enable the 'Show Graph' checkbox to display a bar chart of CPU and memory usage
+4. Enable the "Show Graph" setting to display a bar chart of CPU and memory usage
 5. Stay informed about your system's health and performance